Anthropic 3 Chat

 var anthropicApi = new AnthropicApi(System.getenv("ANTHROPIC_API_KEY"));

-var chatModel = new AnthropicChatModel(anthropicApi,
+var chatModel = new AnthropicChatModel(this.anthropicApi,

 AnthropicChatOptions.builder()